TheJacksonLaboratory/LIRICAL/docs/input-sanitation.rst

 The actions of the minimal policy are performed, plus:

-- Duplicate HPO terms are removed.
+- Duplicate HPO terms are removed such that each term is present at most once.
 - The HPO terms that are not descendants of Phenotypic abnormality are removed.
 - The logical inconsistencies are resolved: